thatdevwolfy/howler/README.md

-How about this?
-It incorporates some action verbs and imagery to make it even more immersive:

 ## Howler: Awaken the Primal Howl Within Your Discord Pack!

 Howler is a ferocious Discord.py command handler, imbued with the ancient spirit of the wolf.
 It empowers you to forge a thrilling, moonlit realm within your Discord server, where your pack can gather, socialize, and celebrate the wild heart of the wolf!